Republic of Vietnam National Police: Headgear

-Cap badge of the National Police of the Republic of Vietnam, 1960–1975.

-Field Police troopers were given a black beret, worn French-style pulled to the left with the National Police cap badge placed above the right eye.
+Both Field Police and River and Coastal Police troopers were distinguished from the rest of the National Police by a black beret made of a single piece of wool attached to a black leather rim-band provided with two tightening-straps at the back.
+Berets were often carefully molded to achieve a pointed shape or 'Cockscomb crest', affected by so many South Vietnamese military personnel since it reportedly gave the wearer a more imposing figure and aggressive 'Shock trooper' or 'Commando' allure.
+It was worn French-style pulled to the left, with the National Police cap badge placed above the right eye.

+Originally intended to be worn with the regulation National Police dress uniform in formal occasions, the beret was sometimes seen in the field but it was often replaced by camouflage jungle hats and US M-1 model 1964 steel helmets, the latter worn with a matching 'Clouds' camouflage cover.
 A US M-1 Helmet liner painted in shiny black, marked with white-and-red stripes at the sides and the initials "TC" (Vietnamese: Tuần Cảnh – patrol) was worn by National Police constables assigned patrol duties or riot control in urban areas.

 Footwear

 Black leather low laced shoes were perscribed to wear by uniformed Police agents assigned patrol duties on urban areas.
 Black leather combat boots were provided by the Americans who issued both the early U.S. Army M-1962 'McNamara' model and the M-1967 model with DMS 'ripple' pattern rubber sole, standard issue in the ARVN.
-Field policemen generally wore the highly prized U.S. Army Jungle boot and black canvas-and-rubber Japanese-produced Indigenous Combat Boots or green canvas-and-rubber Vietnamese-produced "Goalong" tropical boots, replaced by commercial plastic or rubber flip-flops and leather peasant sandals while in garrison.
+Field policemen generally wore the highly prized U.S. Army Jungle boot and Japanese-produced black canvas-and-rubber Indigenous Combat Boots, or Vietnamese-produced green canvas-and-rubber "Goalong" tropical boots, replaced by commercial plastic or rubber flip-flops and leather peasant sandals while in garrison.
 Some individuals had zippers put into the insides of their Jungle boots so that they could be laced permanently in a fancy 'airborne' pattern, while the wearer could get into and out of his boots quickly and easily by using the zipper.